 Walking distance: 20kms

-Your final day on the Queen Charlotte Track, today you will ascend to a ridgeline track providing wonderful vistas of the Sounds as you walk along.
-After Mistletoe Bay, the track sidles along the hill and drops down into Davies Bay before the last half hour through mature beech forest ending at Anakiwa where your water transport will collect you for your return to Picton.
+This is your final day on the Queen Charlotte Track, and involves a short ascent to the ridge line in order to rejoin the track.
+Drink in the vistas of the Sounds until you reach the top of Mistletoe Bay.
+The track then sidles along the Eastern side of Onahau Bay and you have the opportunity to enjoy a last panoramic view of Queen Charlotte Sound before dropping down into Davies Bay.
+The last half hour travels through mature beech forest, ending at Anakiwa where your water transport will collect you for your return to Picton.

-Arriving in Picton at around 4.30pm, you can enjoy a farewell get together at our base, with a relaxing drink and reminisce over the magic of the last four days.
+Arriving in Picton at around 4.30pm, we encourage you to enjoy a farewell get together over a relaxing drink at our base.
+We genuinely enjoy listening to our guests as they reminisce and relive the magic of the previous four days.

 Single supplements apply if you are travelling on your own, and wish to have the room to yourself.
 If you are travelling on your own, and are happy to share with another person, then we will endeavour to pair you up, however there is no guarantee of this occurring, and therefore a single supplement will apply in this instance.